seapluspro/seapluspro.github.io/doc/programs/dbknife.md

   -u USER,--user=USER
     The password of that user will be asked for authentification., e.g. --user=mydata -c CODE,--code=CODE
     The password for authentification.
-If not given the password will be asked., e.g. --cod APPLICATION
+If not given the password will be asked., e.g. --cod.ÃZŽU APPLICATION
     The application to which the configuration file belongs., e.g. mydata INPUT